porunit/Chess/README.md

 # ConsoleChess
-First itteration of educational project\\
+First itteration of educational project

-It just chess in console where turns inputs in coordinates and after each turn desc draws in console.
+It just chess in console.
+Where turns inputs in coordinates and after each turn desc draws in console.